 \subsubsection{Prediction}

-Prediction of the spatio-temporal propagation of cascading failures could determine the timing and amount of mitigation resource allocation in corresponding real-time resilience management.
-Meanwhile, uncertainties in the emergence and proliferation of cascading overloads bring fundamental unpredictability to some extent.
-For CI and other engineering systems, resilience studies mostly assume a single equilibrium and focus on the system's ability to ``bounce back'' to the original state after perturbations.
-As the dynamical system complexity demonstrated, systems in practice could have multiple states, which could be studied by the theory of multi-state system \cite{lisnianski2003multi,barlow1978coherent,murchland1975fundamental,el1978multistate}.
-Multi-state systems are now applied to evaluate and optimize the system reliability \cite{yeh2006k,huang2003multi,levitin1998redundancy}.
-While the multi-state system requires the availability of probability data for all the system components, it is rarely possible in the real case due to the limited budget and time for observation.
-Thus, the theory of the fuzzy set is combined with the traditional multi-state system to gain a realistic estimation with an acceptable computation cost.
-Ding et al. have extended the multi-state system analysis through the development of a fuzzy universal generating function \cite{ding2008afuzzy}.
-In this analysis, performance rates and corresponding probabilities are handled with fuzzy values.
-A general model for the fuzzy multi-state system is also proposed \cite{ding2008bfuzzy}.
+The prediction of the spatiotemporal propagation of cascading failures could determine the timing and amount of mitigation resource allocation in corresponding real-time resilience management.
+At the same time, uncertainties regarding the emergence and proliferation of cascading overloads bring fundamental unpredictability to this process.
+Most studies of the resilience of CIs and other engineering systems assume a single equilibrium and focus on the system's ability to ``bounce back'' to its original state after perturbations occur.
+Due to the clearly demonstrated complexity of dynamical systems, systems may in practice have multiple states, and this can be studied in the context of the theory of multistate systems \cite{lisnianski2003multi}.
+Multistate systems are now applied to evaluate and optimize system reliability \cite{yeh2006k}.
+While analysis of a multistate system requires the availability of probability data for all the system components, this is rarely possible in real-world cases due to limited budgets and limitations on the amount of time available for observation.
+Thus, fuzzy set theory is combined with the traditional multistate system to achieve a realistic estimation at an acceptable computational cost.
+Ding et al. extended multistate system analysis through the development of a fuzzy universal generating function \cite{ding2008afuzzy} in which performance rates and corresponding probabilities are handled with fuzzy values.